Christmas travels – You don’t have to travel to far-flung shores to enjoy Christmas Day – you can also enjoy some great travel deals closer to home.

 This may be late notice for a simple trick because fellow workers may already have put their annual leave requests in to enjoy this.

-Essentially, by choosing the right days as a Christmas holiday, you can spend more time with family or friends or do something you’d prefer to be doing instead.
+Essentially, by choosing the right days for Christmas travels, you can spend more time with family or friends or do something you’d prefer to be doing instead.

 It’s relatively straightforward to understand since Christmas Eve falls on a Monday, which is a working day for many of us.

 This means it’s sandwiched between two bank holidays, Tuesday’s Christmas Day and Boxing Day, plus two weekends.

 With the Thursday and Friday being working days, plus New Year’s Eve on Monday being another work day for most, this is an opportunity to strike.

 New Year’s Day is a Bank Holiday but by using four days’ annual leave you can extend the holiday period easily.

 You simply need to book Christmas Eve, Thursday 27 December, plus Friday 28 December and New Year’s Eve.

 That means you can finish work on Friday 21 December and have 11 days of holiday to enjoy.